abhisheksugam/Advanced-LAne-Finding/README.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 The major issues faced in implementing this project were to find the correct parameters for thresholding.
 The pipeline is quite specific to the project video since currently I am only averaging over previous frames for the right lane.
 Under heavy shadows this pipeling doesn't perform well.

 There are several ways to make this more robust -
-* A better Class structure for each Lane Line to help keep track of previous N frames.

 * Better tuning for gradient based thresholding, exploring different colorspaces.
 * Improved perspective transform by not hardcoding the source and destination points.
-One option is to use hough's transform to identify lanes in a test image and use their end points.